‘Grey’s Anatomy’ Star Camilla Luddington Marries Matthew Alan In Intimate Ceremony

 The publication goes on to reveal that the gorgeous bride walked down the aisle to The Temper Trap’s “Sweet Disposition,” which was a song that held a very deep meaning to the lovely couple.

+Karen Waldron, their wedding planner, spoke to People as she opened up about what Camilla and Matthew wanted their wedding to look like.

 “The couple wanted romantic elegance with lots of natural elements, set against crisp white walls mixed with wood tables, hanging rattan light fixtures, an abundance of white and green floral, that kept it beautifully classic and fresh.
 Touches of gold accents were mixed into the tables for just that splash of glam.”
-Karen Waldron, their wedding planner, told People Magazine as she opened up about what Camilla and Matthew wanted their wedding to look like.

 As those who follow Camilla on social media know, it was on New Year’s Eve that Matthew officially popped the question.
 The duo had been dating for a little over a decade when they officially got married this weekend.